 I felt removed from the situation whilst retaining and respecting the absolute power of my body.
 That powerful surge broke my waters, and I sent my husband to find a midwife.
 He returned saying they were coming.
 The next surge brought such an intense need to bear down that I threw myself back on the bed – the first time I’d not been upright – but necessary to me because I genuinely thought she was going to fall out on to the floor!

 At this point the midwife came in, I’d hurriedly removed my clothing, and so when she walked in to the room she was met with a roaring, naked woman, with a baby very obviously on its way.
 She panicked and quickly got another midwife, they were noticeably flustered, I was a VBAC – after 3 caesareans!
 They needed to do lots of monitoring/checks/observations, they needed to get me in a labour room – not in an open assessment ward!
 One went to get a wheelchair to transport me.
 I ignored them and gave myself over to my body, to instinct and primal power.
-Through gritted teeth, the midwife told the other – returning breathlessly with a wheelchair, that there wasn’t time, this baby was coming now.
-Meanwhile, I continued to roar her out, I put my hand down and felt her head, I roared again and I felt that beautifully satisfying sensation of a baby slithering smoothly out of your tummy.
+Meanwhile, I continued to roar her out, I put my hand down and felt her head, I roared again and I felt that beautifully satisfying sensation of a baby slithering smoothly out of your body.
+Utter bliss!
 She was lifted up on to my chest and my husband, shell shocked beside me (an hour ago he was building a trampoline?
 How had this happened?!) stroked my hair and was speechless.
 I laughed and beamed and said ‘I knew I could do it!’
 My body throbbed with joy.
 Her cord was left to pulsate before I birthed the placenta – an odd feeling of trying to contract against something that offers no resistance.
 The midwives, breathing sighs of relief, finally got me in to a labour room.
 We looked at my placenta, I marvelled at its beautiful intricacy.
 I felt like I was on top of the world, I felt vindicated.
 That trust and faith I’d put in my body and baby had been rewarded.
 I briefly thought of the consultant who told me he couldn’t veto my ‘crackpot’ idea of trying for a VBAC after 3 caesarean births, I wanted to march in to his office and show him my baby – this thing that I just did, this ‘crackpot idea’ that had come off, spectacularly.

 We were left on our own – bliss, after the constant interruptions and monitoring that is part and parcel of having a caesarean birth, no pressure cuff inflating on my arm, no wires leading everywhere, no loud, busy ward.
 We went home later that evening – the thought of being able to sleep in my own bed, my baby beside me, no additional major scar that I had to be super aware of, it didn’t feel real.
 The midwife later confessed that she’d been terrified of being assigned to me – the mad woman attempting a VBA3C, but that I’d actually been the easiest, most straightforward delivery she’d had that day.
 We left hospital at 9pm (we had to wait for my wonderful brother-in-law to bring the car seat we hadn’t thought we’d need yet) and drove to the nearest McDonalds – I was famished and sometimes a dirty burger is a necessity.
 We just sat in the car and grinned at each other whilst our amazing newborn baby slept in the back.
 Everything had unfolded perfectly and I felt the old wounds of birth disappointments start to heal.
 My husband too – he’d lived through the pregnancies overshadowed by frustration at having to fight so hard to make my voice heard, the conflicting tears when , despite your best efforts your baby remains breech, against the guilt that you HAVE a baby – be thankful for that.
 He listened to me rant and rail, quietly supported me even when he wasn’t entirely comfortable.
 ‘I knew you would do it’ he said, shrugging with calm acceptance, knowing better than anyone how I’d longed for this.